Wednesday, September 14, 2022

 (iii) outline multiple alternative reconciliations.
 Among these are the redefinition of terms approach and the evidence that the seer stone accounts originated with a demonstration rather than the actual translation process.

-The table below includes commentary on the essay.
+The table below includes commentary on the essay and suggestions for improvement.

 https://www.churchofjesuschrist.org/study/manual/gospel-topics-essays/book-of-mormon-translation?lang=eng